hunter-teacher-cert/methods-work-warrenzeng15/final_lessons/lesson01/readme.md

 ## Pair programming (25 min - end of class)
 (w/ scaffolding)
 This is under the assumption that students have already been introduced to pair programming.
-Students will work in pairs to complete writing a program that requires the use of for loops.
+Students will work in pairs to complete two separate problems that require for loops.
 One student will be the navigator, and the other the driver.
+After completeing one of the two tasks, they will then swap roles.
 They have the rest of class to work on this.